 The recent arrival of the household head has a significant impact on the type of health care coverage.
 U.S.-born children whose household head arrived in Mexico between 2010 and 2015 are 23% less likely than those whose household head arrived before 2010 to have public contributory coverage, but 22% more likely to have public noncontributory coverage.
 This probably reflects the Mexican government's increased provision of support and information about basic services to more recent arrivals, compared with those who arrived earlier.
-For instance, starting in 2012, the Mexican government established several health care booths at the main points of entry to the country-precisely to provide basic health care to returning and deported migrants, and to affiliate them with SP.26 More recent arrivals are also 16% less likely to be affiliated with a private health
+For instance, starting in 2012, the Mexican government established several health care to returning and deported migrants, and to affiliate them with SP.26 More recent arrivals are also 16% less likely to be affiliated with a private health